pmargan/term_app_assignment_1/StatusLog.md

 Empty class at this stage.
 will end up holding score values and update score method and interact with leaderboard to update leaderboard when player achieves high score.

+## created Module (Rules)
+which impliments a method to launch default browser and open the 'rules' html page for quizit game.